Understanding the Seller’s Declaration: What Every Seller Must Know in 2026

 How buyers and sellers use the seller’s declaration

-Once the seller has completed the seller’s declaration, the listing agent will make the seller’s declaration available to any buyer interested in making a offer to purchase.
+Once the seller has completed the seller’s declaration, the listing agent will make the seller’s declaration available to any buyer who requests to see it.

 Lastly, your listing agent will make the seller’s declaration available to any prospective buyer or their agent, to the building inspector or any other person involved in the transaction, such as a home appraiser.